-Okay… this one works perfectly in New York City, or any other city with a massive chip on its shoulder.
-Streeteasy’s subway ads have always been clever, but these ads take an old school monster fight from classic movies but insert humorous things that New Yorkers tend to argue about.
+OK—this one works perfectly in New York City, or any other city with a massive chip on its shoulder.
+StreetEaasy’s subway ads have always been clever, but these ads take an old-school monster fight from classic movies and inserts humorous things that New Yorkers tend to argue about.
 In this case, moving to LA!

-Print Real Estate Ads: Offline, Antiquated, and… a Big ROI?
+Print Real Estate Ads: Offline, Antiquated & a Big ROI?

-The rumors of real estate print advertising’s death have been widely exaggerated.
+The rumors of real estate print advertising’s death have been wildly exaggerated.
 In fact, some agents still swear by the persuasive qualities of ink and paper.
 Are they right?
 Well, judge for yourself.

-Here’s a few examples of killer print ads that we have to think have a great ROI or at least help grow brands.
+Here’s a few examples of killer print ads that we have to think have a great return on investment (ROI)—or at least help grow brands.

 Still one of our favorite real estate ad campaigns of the past few years, Elliman’s “Ask Elliman” campaign hits all the right notes for a real estate ad.
 It manages to evoke expertise and care at the same time.
 Perfect.

-29. National Association of Realtors: Most Valuable Square Inch
+33. National Association of Realtors (NAR): Most Valuable Square Inch

 Sleek and appropriate print ad for a new development in an historic Brooklyn neighborhood.

-Okay, you’re probably wondering why I put a new hire announcement of all things on this list.
+OK, you’re probably wondering why I put a new hire announcement, of all things, on this list.
 This one is the perfect example of the fact that if you want to get ahead, you need to sweat the small stuff.
-The typography, layout and imagery is all pinpoint perfect.
+The typography, layout, and imagery are all pinpoint perfect.

 How clever are these ads for Mallorca-based luxury real estate firm First Mallorca?
 One of the first rules of advertising is that simple ideas are generally the best ideas!